Salt-555/Pip-pi/README.md

-# Project Name: Pip Pi - Ada Mini Assistant
+Pip Pi - Mini Assistant

 Pip Pi is a lightweight Python-based AI agent application designed to run on a Raspberry Pi.
 It features a customizable GUI, animated ASCII faces, and theme support.
 The current version requires you have Ollama downloaded on your machine.